tosinshada/bank-statement-converter/readme.md

 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)
 ![GitHub](https://img.shields.io/github/license/tosinshada/bank-statement-converter?color=%232F3741&style=for-the-badge)

-This is a simple bank statement converter that converts bank statements from PDF to CSV format.
+This is a simple bank statement converter that converts Nigerian bank statements from PDF to a structured format.
 It uses Python and Jupyter Notebook to extract data from the PDF file and convert it to CSV format.

 ## 💻 Tech Stack